-Borneo Mammal Tour
+Borneo Nocturnal Mammal Tour

-This is a specialist trip that specifically focuses on diurnal and nocturnal rarities such as the Clouded Leopard, Flat Headed Cat, Marbled Cat, Otter Civet, Tufted Ground Squirrel, Pangolin, Tree Shrews, Tarsier - the list goes on… With our experienced and knowledgeable guides, join us as we explore the wonderous environments and mammals found at Deramakot, Kinabatangan River and Danum Valley.
+This is a specialist trip that specifically focuses on diurnal and nocturnal rarities such as the Clouded Leopard, Flat Headed Cat, Marbled Cat, Otter Civet, Tufted Ground Squirrel, Pangolin, Tree Shrews, Tarsier - the list goes on… With our experienced and knowledgeable guides, explore the wonderous environments and mammals found at Deramakot, Kinabatangan River and Danum Valley.
 We have designed this trip to give you total freedom of movement to explore throughout the night, which is often hard to do.
 You have your own guide, vehicle and cook to give you maximum flexibility and the best chances of spotting some of Borneo's magnificent mammals.

 BORNEO MAMMAL TOUR ITINERARY OVERVIEW

 Day 1: Arrive and transfer to Deramakot Forest Reserve